VERSO-UVM/ORCA/ORCA_Handbook.md

 In this internship, we will work together to develop a learning community that is inclusive and respectful.
 As a learning community we will seek to encourage and appreciate expressions of different ideas, opinions, and beliefs in the spirit of Our Common Ground.
 Meaningful and constructive dialogue is encouraged in this internship.
 This requires mutual respect, willingness to listen, and open-mindedness to opposing points of view.
 Respect for individual differences and alternative viewpoints will be maintained at all times in this internship.
 Conduct that substantially or repeatedly disrupts the ability of instructors to teach and the ability of students to engage may result in my asking a student to temporarily leave the meeting.
 See [Undergraduate Catalogue - Classroom Code of Conduct (p.
 443-444)](https://catalogue.uvm.edu/undergraduate/academicinfo/rightsandresponsibilities/)

+### Work-Related Injuries
+If a student is injured on the job, a report of the incident should be immediately filed with the supervisor or the supervisory person in charge at the time.
+Please contact UVM Risk Management at 802-656-3242.

+## Employment Classification and Work Hours
+Your employment is under the term of the UVM's Student Employment polcies as a temporary employee of VERSO, the office fascilitating the ORCA Program.
+Studernt Employement Policies are [here](https://www.uvm.edu/sites/default/files/UVM-Policies/policies/ug_employ.pdf) with additional information [here](https://www.uvm.edu/sites/default/files/UVM-Student-Employment-Office/Find%20a%20Job/SEO_Handbook_2023.pdf)

+## Compensation and Benefits
+Compensiation is determined based on the [Pay Level Guidelines](https://www.uvm.edu/sites/default/files/UVM-Student-Employment-Office/Supervisor%20Tool%20Kit/Pay_Levels_May_2023-May_2024_and_Provosts_Memo.pdf) as set by UVM.
+In order to be compensated you must submit your time by the [Payroll Calendar](https://www.uvm.edu/finance/payroll-schedule).
+If you miss submitting in time, let the VERSO Director know and you will recieve it in the next pay period.
+Student employees are not eligible for benefits such as health plan or a retirement plan.

+## Leave Policies
+As you are not full time employess, the various types of leave available to full-time employees are **not** available to you, but we will make every reasonable attempt to accomidate your needs for un-paid time off.

+## Employee Conduct and Performance Expectations
+Guidelines on employee behavior, performance expectations, and disciplinary procedures.

+### Disciplinary actions and progressive discipline policy
+If employees fail to meet reasonable standards of performance, supervisors are expected to take appropriate action as outlined in the [Progressive Discipline](https://www.uvm.edu/sites/default/files/UVM-Student-Employment-Office/Progressive_Discipline_guidelines.pdf) and Termination Guidelines document.
+The goal of these steps is to improve job performance, so that students can continue to be effective members in the working environment.

 ## UVM Policies
 These UVMemployment policies provide guidelines regarding rights, responsibilities, and expectations while working at the ORCA.

+### Lived Name and Pronoun Information
+The UVM Directory includes fields for indicating your lived name and your pronouns.
+Lived names (preferred names, names in use) are names that an individual wants to be known by in the University community.
+Entering your pronouns is strongly encouraged to help create a more inclusive and respectful campus community.
+To update your information, login to the UVM Directory.
+A preview box will allow you to see how this information will appear in other systems used on campus such as Microsoft Teams and Blackboard.
+More information about how to make changes to your lived name and pronouns is available in the Knowledge Base.

 ### Disability Accommodation
 UVM is committed to providing opportunity for employment in a reasonably accommodating manner without discrimination to individuals with disabilities.
 Learm more about [Student Accessibility Services](https://www.uvm.edu/academicsuccess/student_accessibility_services).